openflighthpc/retype-documentation/Retype_Documentation/flight_solo/aws/setup_with_marketplace_login.md

     - SSH
     - Port 8888
     - Ports 5900 - 5903
     - All traffic from within the security group should be allowed.
+(This rule can only be added after creation)

     If you already have a security group which does this, use it here and **make sure to use it again for the compute nodes.** Otherwise, a security group can be made from the launch page, or through the [security groups page](https://eu-west-2.console.aws.amazon.com/ec2/home?region=eu-west-2#SecurityGroups:)